Anastasia-Labs/direct-offer/README.md

       )
 ```

-A buyer interested in the offered assets initiates a transaction (with a "PExecuteOrder" redeemer) spending the locked UTxO by sending it to himself, along with sending the "toBuy" assets to the "creator".
+A buyer interested in the offered assets initiates a transaction (with a "PExecuteOffer" redeemer) spending the locked UTxO by sending it to himself, along with sending the "toBuy" assets to the "creator".
 This condition is validated by the contract first before allowing the transaction to proceed further.
 However, if the seller decides to cancel the offer he can do so by initiating a transaction (with a "PReclaim" redeemer) and claim all the locked assets back.
 ```
-data PSmartHandleRedeemer (s :: S)
+data PDirectOfferRedeemer (s :: S)
-  = PExecuteOrder (Term s (PDataRecord '[]))
+  = PExecuteOffer (Term s (PDataRecord '[]))
   | PReclaim (Term s (PDataRecord '[]))
 ```